Walks near Dumbarton by train

 5-30AM by mag379

-Warnings: A middle section over rough ground via unsurfaced, potentially muddy and isolated paths needs care (boots advised; cyclists may struggle).
+Warnings: Follows a busy road for a fifth of the walk.
+A middle section over rough ground via unsurfaced, potentially muddy and isolated paths needs care (boots advised; cyclists may struggle).
 The section along the B802 and Bo'ness Road through roundabouts into Holytown is very busy and noisy (though with a good wide pavement).
 The mapped route was closed by a temporary barrier at Holytown, requiring a short diversion via Melrose Avenue.

 Walk details: Slow Ways.